 |

-address is now a Walgreens.
-Whatever building was there in
+addresses are now a Walgreens.
+Whatever buildings were there in

 Notice Cyril's address is 510 28th Street.
 Cyril and

-Leona rented this property and lived there with two of Leona's brothers, Virgil and Frank Peer,
+Leona rented apartment number 3 at this address and lived there with two of Leona's brothers, Virgil and Frank Peer,

 as well as their own children, Everet and Raymond.